Azie88/Beginner-Data-Analysis/readme.md

 The Indian startup ecosystem is a vibrant and influential force in the global market.
 This project provides valuable insights into funding patterns and industry preferences.
 By leveraging this information, stakeholders can make informed decisions and contribute to the growth and success of startups in India.

-## Dashboard
+## Dashboard 📺
 ![Dashboard](https://github.com/Azie88/LP1-Data-Analysis/assets/101363399/82c784e7-f817-4642-905c-a5f7d2ed724f)

 ## Getting Started🏁

+You need to have [`Python 3`](https://www.python.org/) on your system.
+Then you can clone this repo and being at the repo's `root :: repository_name> ...`

 1. Clone this repository: `git clone https://github.com/Azie88/LP1-Data-Analysis.git`
+2. On your IDE, create A Virtual Environment and Install the required packages for the project:

+- Windows:

+        python -m venv venv; venv\Scripts\activate;
+        python -m pip install -q --upgrade pip; python -m pip install -qr requirements.txt

+- Linux & MacOs:

+        python3 -m venv venv;
+        source venv/bin/activate;
+        python -m pip install -q --upgrade pip; python -m pip install -qr requirements.txt

+The two long command-lines have the same structure.
+They pipe multiple commands using the symbol ` ; ` but you can manually execute them one after the other.

+- **Create the Python's virtual environment** that isolates the required libraries of the project to avoid conflicts;
+- **Activate the Python's virtual environment** so that the Python kernel & libraries will be those of the isolated environment;
+- **Upgrade Pip, the installed libraries/packages manager** to have the up-to-date version that will work correctly;
+- **Install the required libraries/packages** listed in the `requirements.txt` file so that they can be imported into the python script and notebook without any issue.

+**NB:** For MacOs users, please install `Xcode` if you have an issue.

-2. Explore the Jupyter notebook for detailed steps and code execution.
+3. Explore the Jupyter notebook for detailed steps and code execution.
-3. Check out the Power BI dashboard for interactive visualizations.
+4. Check out the Power BI dashboard for interactive visualizations.
-4. Read the published article for a comprehensive understanding of the project.
+5. Read the published article for a comprehensive understanding of the project.

 ## Author✍️

 Andrew Obando

-Connect with me on LinkedIn: [LinkedIn Profile](https://www.linkedin.com/in/andrewobando/)
+Connect with me on LinkedIn: [Andrew Obando](https://www.linkedin.com/in/andrewobando/)

 ---